kkugosu/RL_BASIC/README.md

 ## AC

-AC is one of policy gradient which use Q function(network) as baseline AC use three network. first network is for policy update.
+AC is one of policy gradient which use Q function(network) as baseline we can't use value function as baseline because trajectary in memory used old policy and value function is affected by policy while estimation.

+AC use three network. first network is for policy update.

 <img width="647" alt="스크린샷 2022-05-23 오후 8 14 51" src="https://user-images.githubusercontent.com/24292848/169807378-9496b69c-bbec-4a45-ad6f-31b0215797ab.png">